vguleaev/vguleaev.dev/src/content/books/the-managers-path.md

 ## Chapter 6+

-Chapter 6 and onwards were are more about managing teams and organizations.
+Chapter 6 and onwards were are more about managing multiple teams, other managers and organizations.
 I found some parts interesting, but for now I am not in this step of my career yet, so I did not dive deep into these chapters and mostly skipped them.

 I would recommend this book to any software engineer chasing the lead role.
 It doesn't matter if you go technical or managerial path, this book provides valuable insights into both directions.
 This helped me to understand both roles better and learn what my counterparts are dealing with on daily basis.